UBC-LA-Hackathon/student-dashboard/README.md

 We will also provide other data sources that you are welcome to integrate to build [more advanced tools and visualizations](5-Create-Advanced-Data-Viz.md).

 Due to the compressed nature of this workshopathon, we'll be covering a lot of ground in not a lot of time.
 You don't need to fully understand everything.
 There are lots of links to external readings and tutorials within [Tasks](#-tasks) that you're welcome to explore.
-And remember that this repo will always be a resource you can access in the future (so you should star this repo)!
+And remember that this repo will always be a resource you can access in the future (so give it a [star])!

 ## Table of Contents
 1. [What You'll Learn](#-what-youll-learn)